 Recognizing the interactions between the supply and demand components, the course provides a methodology for implementing integrated supply chains, enabling a framework to leverage these dynamics (especially IT) for effective product/process design and enterprise operations.
 This is a comprehensive course covering a broad range of topics in the management of supply chains.
 Content emphasizes managerial issues and challenges as opposed to technical aspects.
 Topics include:

 This course focuses on strategic supply chain transformation, innovation, and organizational change.
-The course examines current and emerging issues and best practices with respect to supply chain strategy and IT; value creation through design and redesign of supply chain capabilities; transformational outsourcing; supply chain role in new product design, development, and market introduction; technology adoption; and change management.
+The course examines current and emerging issues, technologies, and best practices with respect to supply chain strategy and IT; value creation through design and redesign of supply chain capabilities; transformational outsourcing; supply chain role in new product design, development, and market introduction; technology adoption; and change management.

 Find out more by clicking on the 5-titles on the top of the screen, the drop-down list above, the pictures or the occasional bold text link on the right.

 If you have any questions, please click the picture above to email us.